kmadjei/MilestoneProject-UserCentricFrontEndDevelopment/README.md

 ## Credits
 ---

+###

+- W3C school code examples for creating cards served as a basis for creating the cards for the skill, coding challenge, and project sections
+    - CSS animation examples for cards were also utilized such as:
+        - Box-shadow
+        - 3D card 180* rotation
+        - Image overlay

+- Code from the Bootstrap resume project, presented by the Code Institute Learning platform, was utilized for the footer social icons of the webpage

+- Utilized bootstrap template for Navbar

 ### Content

-- The text for all the sections of the website are original work
+- The text for all the sections of the website are  my original work

 ### Media